-Community engagement and communication from inception through to delivery
+Community engagement and communication

 - Service: Community engagement and communication

 - Client: Cottingham Parks Golf and Leisure Club

 The Wiles family wanted to develop plans to widen their current offer at Cottingham Parks Golf and Leisure Club.
 Shared Agenda were asked to provide development expertise to further these aspirations.

 Part of Shared Agenda’s role was to organise public consultation events to engage the public and seek their views on the proposed development for the Cottingham Parks site.